When and Where to View the Best Fall Foliage in PA

 Just a short drive from Center City Philadelphia, The John Heinz National Wildlife Refuge is a 1,000-acre National Wildlife Refuge that turns into a fall foliage wonderland every year.

-The sanctuary for both animals and people is open year-round but becomes most popular for city-dwellers to visit when the leaves change.
+The sanctuary is open year-round but becomes most popular for city-dwellers when the leaves change.

 For the best views: To get a front row seat to see the epic fall views, bring a kayak or canoe and paddle down Darby Creek.
 Observe the colors along with hundreds of species of plants, trees, birds, insects, and animals.